 HOW WE DO IT

 Close links with feeder schools before a student starts at Prince William School.
 The SENCo visits each school in the summer term, meeting individuals and discussing transfer arrangements.
 Individual students are invited to visit Prince William School prior to New Intake Day in order to familiarise themselves with the school and ease the transfer.
-The SENCO and Year Team Leaders liaise together to discuss individuals and prepare confidential lists of special needs for the information of all teaching staff.
+The SENCO, the SEND staff and the Pastoral Team liaise together to discuss individuals and prepare confidential lists of special needs for the information of all teaching staff.

 In class support to help students access the curriculum